lozeone/drupal8_noty/README.md

 WHAT IT DOES
 ------------
 - Replaces flags default feedback messages with noty style messages. (configurable per flag)
-- Provides a custom ajax command *NotyCommand* for adding a Noty message to your ajax responses.
+- Provides an ajax command *NotyCommand* for adding a Noty message to your ajax responses.

 Usage: